China draws three-stage path for Myanmar, Bangladesh to resolve Rohingya crisis

 Visiting Myanmar last week, U.S. Secretary of State Rex Tillerson condemned ARSA’s attacks, and voiced support for Myanmar’s transition to democracy under the civilian administration led by Nobel peace price winner Aung San Suu Kyi.

-But Tillerson also called for a credible investigation into reports of human rights abuses against the Rohingya committed by Myanmar’s security forces, whose generals retain autonomy over defense, internal security and border issues.
+But Tillerson also called for a credible investigation into reports of human rights abuses against the Rohingya committed by Myanmar’s security forces, whose generals retain autonomy over defence, internal security and border issues.

 The United States and other Western countries have become more engaged with Myanmar in recent years, since it began a transition to civilian government after nearly 50 years of military rule.